xchem/fragalysis-stack-kubernetes/docs/source/production-replication/index.rst

     preserved between stack instances.

-Once the stack is ready the user executes any tests they see fit and then, once this version of the stack is no longer needed, runs the **Stop** template on the AWX server: -
+Once the stack is ready the user executes any tests they see fit and then, once this version of the stack is no longer needed, you can wipe the stack using the following template on the AWX server: -

--  **Staging Stack (Production Replica) [STOP]**
+-  **Staging Stack [WIPE]**

-The stop template removes the stack, database and the database volume.
+The wipe template removes the stack, database and the database volume.
-The stack's media volume is left intact, which results in faster instantiation of subsequent stacks.

 ..  note::
     After the first staging instantiation you can expect subsequent stacks